Shipping HAZMAT materials

 The most common Category of personnel typically left out are the central shipping and receiving personnel.
 If they sign the shipping or receipt of hazardous materials, they need to be certified.
 For shipment via ground, this refresher training is required every three years.
 If shipment via air or Fedex, it is every two years.

-If you have further questions, please feel free to call AEC or your regulator for more information.
+If you have further questions, please feel free to contact AEC or your regulator for more information.